Vibeke-dev/handball-penalty-throw/README.md

 where third week has been to use that knowledge in creating a game.

 ## Play online
-The came can be accessed directly here: https://vibeke-dev.github.io/handball-penalty-throw/
+The game can be accessed directly here: https://vibeke-dev.github.io/handball-penalty-throw/

 ## Setup
 View project in your browser: